Jamilah Tangaza: Early life

-Tangaza was born in the Kano, Northern NIgeria.
-She was appointed as the Head of Abuja Information Management Systems, AGIS in 2013.
+Tangaza was born in Kano, Northern Nigeria.
+She was appointed the Head of Abuja Information Management Systems, AGIS in 2013.

 Journalism career

 Tangaza started working with the BBC World Service as a producer in 1992 where she worked in production various programmes for the BBC Hausa Service.
 She became Senior producer in 1994, a position which entails overseeing production and reporters' output from the West African region.
 She worked with other BBC departments both in presenting and producing programmes such as Outlook as well as those focusing on Africa including Focus on Africa and Network Africa.

-Two years after establishing BBC Abuja office in 2004, Tangaza was deployed to Nigeria and appointed the BBC’s Abuja editor, tasked with planning and co-ordinating BBC’s coverage from Nigeria.
-She became acting Head of BBC Hausa responsible for overseeing the Service’s daily output as well as coordinating activities both in London and Abuja.
+Two years after establishing BBC Abuja office in 2004, Tangaza was deployed to Nigeria and appointed the BBC's Abuja editor, tasked with planning and co-ordinating BBC's coverage from Nigeria.
+She became acting Head of BBC Hausa responsible for overseeing the Service's daily output as well as coordinating activities both in London and Abuja.